Skip to main content

 Students from the University of Kentucky's Society of Physics Students (SPS) will host Open Lab Day from noon to 5 p.m.
 Friday, April 13, in the Chemistry-Physics Building.
 The event is free and open to all students and faculty wishing to learn more about physics, astronomy and science.

 “Attendees will tour active research labs in the physics and astronomy department, hearing from professors and graduate students about work such as fundamental particle research, synthesis of complex materials, and current projects in astronomy,” said Cierra Dany Waller, president of the SPS and mathematics senior and research assistant in the UK College of Arts and Sciences.
-“There will be a presentation after the
+“There will be a

 By Jenny Wells